sakasikai/blm-mll/source/CommandLineTools.md

 ## Multi-label Learning Algorithms

-In this section, we describe detailed options for each multi-label learning algorithms supplied in our system for better training setting.
-For more infomation, see [Algorithm Adaptation](https://blm-mll.readthedocs.io/en/latest/Tutorial.html#algorithm-adaptation-methods) in Tutorial.
+In this section, we describe detailed options for each multi-label learning algorithm implemented in our system for better training setting.
+For more infomation, see [Algorithm Architecture](https://blm-mll.readthedocs.io/en/latest/Tutorial.html#algorithm-architecture) in Tutorial.